 - skin sores

-- pain, numbness and tingling in your hands and feet
+- severe pain, numbness, and tingling in your hands and feet

 Some people who received omalizumab injection have had chest pain, heart attacks, blood clots in the lungs or legs, temporary symptoms of weakness on one side of the body, slurred speech, and changes in vision.
 There is not enough information to determine whether these symptoms are caused by omalizumab injection.